 Do not use SUBSYS unless you are regularly using another opioid pain medicine around-the-clock for at least one week or longer for your cancer pain and your body is used to these medicines (this means that you are opioid tolerant).

 You can ask your healthcare provider if you are opioid tolerant.

 Keep SUBSYS in a safe place away from children.

-- an adult who has not been prescribed SUBSYS uses it
+- An adult who has not been prescribed SUSBYS uses it

 These are medical emergencies that can cause death.

 - A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage breakthrough pain in adults (18 years of age and older) with cancer who are already routinely taking other opioid pain medicines around-the-clock for cancer pain.
 SUBSYS is started only after you have been taking other opioid pain medicines and your body has become used to them ( you are opioid tolerant).
 Do not use SUBSYS if you are not opioid tolerant.